 But the most important tip I can give you at this point is to not use hair dye on your chest.
 Hair dye shouldn’t be used on anything other than your scalp.
 It’s too harsh for facial and body skin.

 The dye you use over your chest skin should ideally be natural and devoid of harsh chemicals.
 Scalp skin might be able to tolerate that.
 Chest skin, cannot.
-It’s much more sensitive.
+It’s more sensitive.

 The most appropriate dyes to use would be ones designed for use on your beard or other areas of your body.
 These are generally suitable for use over sensitive skin.